Checklist for international programme students and students taking freestanding courses

 Banking

-For students staying in Sweden for less than six months, it is easier to make banking arrangements with your home bank than opening a bank account in Sweden.
-If you are staying in Sweden for one year or longer, you can apply for a Swedish personal identity number, which makes the process easier.
+If you will be staying in Sweden for less than six months, it is easier to make banking arrangements with your home bank than to open a Swedish bank account.
+If you will be staying in Sweden for one year or more, you need to apply for a Swedish personal identity number.
+Having a personal identity number will make opening a bank account easier.

 Swedish weather